niamh-d/niamh-d/README.md

 🌐 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).

-🎮 For fun I develop 2D games with C# and the game engine Godot 4.
+🎮 For fun I develop 2D and 3D games with C# and the game engine Godot 4.

 ## Skills